MichaelTanji/WIC/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### The Subjects

 Cybersecurity (for the purposes of this work an umbrella term that encompases computer security, information security, information assurance, etc) is often derided as yet-another field filled with white men.
 While the shading might be fairly monochromatic, it is still quite diverse in a number of different ways.
 Sub-specialities, as noted above, the path that practitioners take to get into the field, not to mention the hard-won attitudes and opinions those practitioners have about the problems we face, both pressing and pedestrian.

-In _Working in Cybersecurity_ you'll hear from C-level executives, people who live on the command line, and others who may not necessarily be technical, but play an important role in our ability to succeed nevertheless.
+In _Working in Cybersecurity_ you'll hear from C-level executives, people who live on the command line, and others who may not be technical, but play an important role in our ability to advance the cause nevertheless.

 ### How to Buy